VICTOR-LUO-F/aliyun-sms/README.md

 gem 'aliyun-sms'
 ```

-Then Run the following command:
+Then run the following command:

 ```ruby
 bundle